List of schools in Saint Lucia

 There are 73 primary schools and 26 secondary schools in Saint Lucia.
 Sir Arthur Lewis Community College caters to students preparing for Cambridge post-secondary examinations.

 All but three of the secondary schools in Saint Lucia are run by the Government of Saint Lucia through the Ministry of Education.
 St. Joseph's Convent and St. Mary's college are jointly run by the Ministry of Education and the Catholic Board of Education.
 The Seventh Day Adventist Academy is run by the Seventh Day Adventist Church.
 The International School St. Lucia is affiliated with Canada (New Brunswick and Ontario), The Montessori Centre St Lucia and Bonne Terre Preparatory School are privately run.

 All but three of Saint Lucia's secondary schools are co-ed.
 St. Joseph's Convent is an all girls school.
 St. Mary's College is an all boys school.

 The Girl's Vocational School is an all girls school.
 Ave Maria Primary and RC Boy's primary are the all girls and all boys primary schools respectively.

 Saint Lucia's first secondary school, St. Joseph's Convent, was founded by the Sisters of St. Joseph of Cluny in 1854.

 The University of The West Indies offers a Challenge programme in Saint Lucia, administered at the campus of Sir Arthur Lewis Community College.
-Monroe College operates a campus in Saint Lucia.
+Monroe University operates a campus in Saint Lucia.

 There are three medical schools in Saint Lucia – American International Medical University, International American University, and Spartan Health Sciences University School of Medicine.